AChezick/Capstone2/README.md

 # Are you going?
 I am not sure ...
+Lets think about it